Spectris (OTCMKTS:SEPJY) Hits New 12-Month Low at $22.65

-Spectris plc (OTCMKTS:SEPJY)’s stock price hit a new 52-week low on Thursday .
-The company traded as low as $22.65 and last traded at $22.65, with a volume of 0 shares traded.
+Spectris plc (OTCMKTS:SEPJY) reached a new 52-week low on Wednesday .
+The stock traded as low as $22.65 and last traded at $22.65, with a volume of 0 shares changing hands.
 The stock had previously closed at $22.65.

-Separately, Zacks Investment Research lowered shares of Spectris from a “buy” rating to a “hold” rating in a research report on Tuesday.
+Separately, Zacks Investment Research downgraded Spectris from a “buy” rating to a “hold” rating in a research report on Tuesday, September 7th.

 Spectris plc manufactures and sells measuring instruments and controls worldwide.
 The company provides products and services, which enable customers to determine structure, composition, quantity, and quality of particles and materials during their research and product development processes, when assessing materials before production, or during the manufacturing process; various range of life science services; products for measurement and control of temperature, humidity, pressure, strain, force, flow, level, pH, and conductivity; and data acquisition, electric heating, and custom-engineered products.